HELLO

 LET'S GET TO WORK.
 TOGETHER.

 On a final note, it takes community support, not just elected leaders, to achieve our goals.
-Volunteers are the heart of a healthy, engaged, and thriving community and our city committees are almost always in need of citizens to step up and offer their expertise, experiences, and ideas.
+Volunteers are the heart of a healthy, engaged, and thriving community.
+Currently, there are about 150 citizens who volunteer on city committees, where the work happens long before it gets to the council for a final decision.
+And committees are almost always in need of citizens to step up and offer their expertise, experiences, and ideas.
 You are qualified.
+Whatever your interests and availability, I urge you to find your fit and help build an even better Monona for all who are drawn here.
+Apply for an appointment to a city committee here: http://www.mymonona.com/FormCenter/Committee-Application-11/Citizen-Application-for-Appointment-to-a-53

 Additionally, you can sign up for email and text alerts about news flashes, upcoming events, various city services, and the agendas of the city council and various boards and commissions on the Notify Me page of the city’s website, at: http://www.mymonona.com/list.aspx#agendaCenter.